Cluster Lifecycle¶

 Horizontal Pod Autoscaler - The built-in capability of scaling

-.
+replicasin adeploymentbased on CPU usage may or may not be granular enough for your needs.
+Ensure that the total capacity of thecluster(capacity of the max number ofnodesallowed by autoscaling) is greater than the resources used by the max number ofreplicasin thedeployment.
 Also, consider using "external" metrics from Stackdriver like "number of tasks in a pub/sub queue" or "web requests per pod" to be a more accurate and efficient basis for scaling your workloads. -

 Vertical Pod Autoscaler - Horizontal Pod Autoscaling adds more